johnymontana/memory-graph-workshop/README.md

 ### 1. Neo4j Setup

-You need at least one Neo4j instance for the news graph.
-Optionally, set up a second instance for memory/preferences features.
+Set up a second instance for memory/preferences features.
+The easiest way to get a Neo4j instance is to [create a free tier Neo4j Aura instance](https://console.neo4j.io).
+Other options:

 #### Option A: Docker Compose (Recommended - includes both instances)